Cork GAA club returns to training after player tests positive for Covid-19

 Thank you to all for recent support including neighbouring clubs, County & North Cork boards and HSE..

-Most importantly, further best wishes to our player in his recovery!!💚💚@OfficialCorkGAA @AvondhuGAA pic.twitter.com/lE1WxPEoY3— Glanworth GAA (@glanworthgaa) July 15, 2020
+Most importantly, further best wishes to our player in his recovery!!💚💚@OfficialCorkGAA @AvondhuGAA pic.twitter.com/lE1WxPEoY3

 "Following on from our recent suspension of club activities; after following all of the HSE and GAA guidelines, Glanworth GAA can resume activities at all levels.